 – Pros and cons of mobile trading, highlighting the net benefits of it.

 - Explaining Commissions in Forex Trading

-– What type of Forex trading accounts are subject to paying commissions, what does it means and is this a good or a bad thing?
+– What type of Forex trading accounts are subject to paying commissions; what it means; and whether this is a good or a bad thing.